 Under the consulting firm model, your primary responsibility is to manage the consulting firm, overseeing a team of consultants who handle client projects.

 For instance, David Anderson runs a management consulting firm specializing in assisting organizations with process optimization and efficiency.
+David's role revolves around managing the firm's operations and providing guidance to his team of consultants.

 The consulting firm model offers benefits for those who prefer a less hands-on role, aspire to build a business capable of operating independently, and intend to eventually sell the company someday.